anamud/anamud.github.io/_posts/2017-05-31-Punarutthana-my-lab.md

 Punarutthaana is a compact and cost-effective lab built to fit my modestly-sized home and budget.
 The lab workbench is a modern secretary desk from IKEA.
-With compact-size as the global constraint, I balanced between expensive-but-long-lasting, cheap-but-effective, DIY, and multi-purpose tools for the lab.
+With compact-size as the global constraint, I balanced between expensive-but-long-lasting, cheap-but-effective, DIY, and multi-purpose tools and components for the lab.
-A list of components in my lab is available on request.
+A comprehensive list of things in the lab is available on request.

 I will embark on a long journey of total recall and fun-filled prototyping inside my lab.
 Here are the first steps I plan to take: